TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default Protected;
 ~~~

 Now, We can pass the routes conditionally to the `createBrowserRouter` methods based on if the user is logged in.
-Else, we can use another one of `react-router-dom`s components, `<Navigate>` to redirect the user back to another page, in this instance, let it be Popeye's profile page.
+Else, we can use another one of React Router's components, `<Navigate>` to redirect the user back to another page, in this instance, let it be Popeye's profile page.

 ~~~jsx
 import { useState } from "react";